Salazar-99/clusty-dusty/README.md

 ## Current Issues
-optiplex2 pods can't connect to opitplex1 pods, seems like an issue with CoreDNS Flux bootstrap is misconfigured, should point to flux/flux-system directory and this should contain meta for charts
+optiplex2 pods can't connect to opitplex1 pods, seems like an issue with CoreDNS

 ## Goals
 - High level: Create an automated workflow for installing kubernetes to Ubuntu servers and deploying infrastructure applications into the cluster
 - Use Ansible to prepare nodes and install Kubernetes as well as FluxCD
-- Have FluxCD install Helm Releases for the rest of the infrastructure applications from a Git repo (GitOps automation)
+- Have FluxCD install Helm Releases for the rest of the infrastructure applications from this repo (GitOps automation)
-  - Image/Helm registry (Artifactory?)
+  - Artifactory
-  - Monitoring stack
+  - kube-prometheus monitoring stack
   - MetalLB
   - Storage Class
   - Jenkins